-She strongly believes in the power of bringing people from very different paths of life and different cultures together so that they can help and learn from each other.
-She loves all the Child Advocates events because they always bring extraordinary people together in their wish to help each other.
+Katja enjoys building networks across social lines, believing strongly in the power of connecting people from very different paths of life and different cultures so that they can help and learn from each other.
+Katja loves bringing extraordinary people together who wish to help each other.

 Prior to joining Child Advocates of Placer County as our Director of Youth Services, Ms. Hill worked in the telecommunications industry where she held leadership roles in Global Programs, Operations, and Collaborative Communities.
 She earned her MBA from Pepperdine University and a BA in Economics from CSUS.